There is no other place as beautiful as the Jemez Springs area in which to camp.

 The Santa Fe National Forest, which borders the Village of Jemez Springs, has several campgrounds available for a night under the stars, and close enough to the Village where restaurants, hot springs soaks and even a hot shower at one of the lodging facilities await you.

 Campgrounds include: Vista Linda, San Antonio, Redondo, Paliza, and Jemez Falls.
 Fenton Lake State Park offers amenities and developed campsites as well.
-For a listing of open campgrounds visit Santa Fe National Forest and Fenton Lake State Park.
+For a listing of open campgrounds visit Santa Fe National Forest.

 Please respect the wilderness and be prepared with extra water, sturdy hiking shoes, and let someone know where you are going and when you plan to be back.